sovattha/gateio-nextjs/README.md

 # Gate.io API for Next.js

-Simple wrapper around the Gate.io API.
+Simple wrapper around the Gate.io API to be run on Next.js.

 ## Reference